Want to know more? — Subscribe

 Which Healthcare IT Trends Are No Longer Relevant?

-Looking at technology trends in healthcare ten years ago, some are still relevant.
+Looking at healthcare technology trends ten years ago, some are still relevant.
 However, some solutions moved from “nice-to-have” into the “must-have” category.
 For example, EHR system integration is no longer the latest trend for 2023 but rather a necessity.
 So if you haven’t done it yet, now is the right time to do it.

 Some trends have been reinterpreted in recent years.
 For example, if earlier migration to the cloud was treated with concerns about data security, now it’s a viable solution for the healthcare sector.